cldugan/dsc-1-final-project-online-ds-sp-000/README.md

     Test Mean Squarred Error: 0.03337063914965873

-The test MSE and train MSE are very similar, giving me confidence the model didn't overfit the model.
+The test MSE and train MSE are very similar, giving me confidence that the model isn't overfit.

 # Interpret Results